Shepard Broad: Bay Harbor Islands, Florida

+In 1945, he Broad two undeveloped mangrove swamp islands off 96th Street on Miami Beach.
+With his own funds and with down payments on the sale of lots, Broad filled in the islands and was joined in the venture by Benjamin N. Kane.
+He sketched the plans for what he called Bay Harbor Islands, designing it in two pieces.
+One piece for single family and one for multiple family.

-The town was incorporated in 1947 and Broad was elected to 26 consecutive one-year terms as mayor.
-His pay: $1 a year.
+The town was incorporated in 1947, and Broad was elected as mayor, serving 26 consecutive years until his retirement in 1973.

 When he finally relinquished the job, he reminisced about the first election, one that was uninhibited by complications like voters.
 Broad joked:

 "Shepard's Folly"

 Also in 1947, the Legislature authorized him to build a causeway at 125th Street and Biscayne Boulevard.
 The $2.5 million road was to be financed by self-liquidating bonds without expense to taxpayers.
 His detractors dubbed the causeway "Shepard's Folly," but he persevered and it was completed in 1951.
 The bridge now carries the name of the Broad Causeway.

 Educational institutions

-Shepard Broad's other community activities include serving as a member of the Board of Governors at the Shepard Broad Law Center of Nova Southeastern University, earning honorary degrees from Nova University and Barry University, participating in the leadership of several hospitals, and endowing the Shepard and Ruth Broad Center for the Performing Arts of Barry University.
+Shepard Broad's other community activities include serving as a member of the Board of Governors at the Shepard Broad College of Law of Nova Southeastern University, earning honorary degrees from Nova University and Barry University, participating in the leadership of several hospitals, and endowing the Shepard and Ruth Broad Center for the Performing Arts of Barry University.